zakery292/batteryautomation/README.md

-# Version 1.3.0 Working and tested
+# Version 1.5.0 Working in a docker Dev enviroment and personal machine rasberry pi 2gb, there is a dependcy to use numpy so make sure you update or isntall this otherwise the predictors wont work.
 ## Battery Automation for inverters of all makes and models that already intergrate into home assistant and have remote control Confimred working with LUXpower tek with GuyBW's lux integration

 ### Fuctions to inlcude the following: